YA Dystopian Novels: It’s the end of the world

 YA dystopian meaning

 In case you’ve never read a single dystopian book in your life, there is a reason it is called that.
-Dystopian kind of blends in well with sci-fi and fantasy, but it is a genre of its own.
-Dystopian books are basically about a society that’s unpleasant.
+Dystopian fiction kind of blends in well with sci-fi and fantasy, but it is a genre of its own.
+Dystopian books are basically about an unpleasant society.
 The mass majority of people would not want to live in a society such as this one.
 A majority of these types of novels deal with a corrupt government that has much more control over everyone than our own.
 I know what you’re going to say…Our government already has a lot of control.
 That may be the case, but in these books, things are a lot worse.
 We have a lot more freedom than the characters in these novels.

 So, why did I decide to make a book list full of YA dystopian novels?
-I know I usually stick to horror and thriller books but I also really enjoy dystopian.
+I know I usually stick to horror and thriller books, but I also really enjoy dystopian.
 This all started back in high school when The Hunger Games first came out.
-The Hunger Games just so happened to be one of the first dystopian novels I read and since then I’ve pretty much wanted to read more!
+The Hunger Games was one of the first dystopian novels I read, and since then, I have wanted to explore more!

 Dystopian book series

-I know I know most of you probably don’t want a series.
+I know, I know, most of you probably don’t want a series.
 On the plus side, all of the series that I have on this list already have the entire series out.
-So, lucky for you you won’t have to wait on the next book to come out!
-Most of these series are pretty popular YA dystopian novels and I hope you enjoy them as much as I do.
+So, lucky for you, you won’t have to wait for the next book to come out!
+Most of these series are pretty popular YA dystopian novels, and I hope you enjoy them as much as I do.

 Divergent